OasisDigital/angular-aot-es2015-rollup/README.md

 more suitable for efficient production bundling, with tree shaking, with AOT.

-This repo demonstrates one such tool stack, Rollup.
+This repo demonstrates one such tool stack, built on Rollup.
 Rollup has received less attention recently compared to Webpack, because the latter is used inside of the official Angular CLI.

 ## Kit